Askannz/optimus-manager/README.md

 **IMPORTANT :** this README is for version v1.3.
 If you are still using the previous version (v1.2), the corresponding README is available here : https://github.com/Askannz/optimus-manager/wiki/v1.2-README

-This Linux program provides a solution for GPU switching on Optimus laptops (i.e laptops with a dual Nvidia/Intel GPU configuration).
+This Linux program provides a solution for GPU switching on Optimus laptops (i.e laptops with a dual Nvidia/Intel GPU or Nvidia/AMD configuration).

 Obviously this is unofficial, I am not affiliated with Nvidia in any way.